The New Graduate's Guide to Job SearchMarch 9, 2017

 Your Indeed account is a hub for your entire job search.
-You can refer back to the jobs you’ve saved and keep tabs on the status of each job you’ve applied to.
-You can also see recommended next steps for your applications.
+You can refer back to the jobs you’ve saved to keep tabs on the status of each job you’ve applied to.
+You can also see the recommended next steps for your applications.

 Waiting for a response

 An inevitable part of any job search is waiting for employers to get back to you.
 Some employers may send you an email confirming that they received your application and will be in touch if they want to move forward.
 Others may not get back to you at all.